Best Space Heaters of 2022

 CR's tests reveal the speediest and safest models

-Space heaters provide that extra warmth you may want in a drafty room or chilly office.
-It’s a product category that hasn’t seen much innovation over the past few years, but in Consumer Reports’ space heater tests, we found some nonboxy models that look good and work well.
-And you’ll find many good choices in our ratings that cost $100 or less.
+Space heaters provide that extra warmth you want in a drafty room or chilly office.
+It’s a product category that hasn’t seen much innovation over the past few years, but in Consumer Reports’ space heater tests, we found many models that look good and work well.
+You’ll find many good choices in our ratings that cost $100 or less.

-First question: What do you want the space heater to do?
-Heat just you—or warm up your family room?
+Before you buy, ask yourself what you want the space heater to do: heat just you—or warm up your family room?
 Our tests have found that not all models do both well.

 Another thing space heaters don’t do well?
 Save you money.